The future of secure communications: device independence in quantum key distribution: Nonclassicality in quantum cryptography

 \textit{Memory Loophole} -- The memory loophole arises if detectors have some form of memory from previous trials, which could influence future results.
 Experiments must randomized trials and reset the system after each trial to avoid memory effects~\cite{rowe2000} (see Sec.\ref{sec:memoryloopholeDIQKD}).

-Finally, \textit{Superdeterminism} is a theoretical loophole that challenges the assumption of \textit{free will} in choosing measurement settings \cite{Hance2022}.
-Although superdeterminism is not directly testable in the traditional sense, the scientific consensus generally assumes that randomness and independence in quantum processes are valid (a review of this philosophical loophole is in \cite{brans1988}).
+Finally, \textit{super-determinism} is a theoretical loophole that challenges the assumption of \textit{free will} in choosing measurement settings \cite{Hance2022}.
+Although superdeterminism is not directly testable in the traditional sense, the scientific consensus generally assumes that randomness and independence in quantum processes are valid.
+However, for DI-QKD its significance is largely philosophical—if all variables were predetermined, any “key” would already be known—.
+In contrast, for DI quantum random number generation, whose aim is to certify fresh randomness, the loophole poses a more substantive concern.
+A concise review of this philosophical loophole can be found in Ref.,\cite{brans1988}.